ImSwordQueen/Aerofox8/installation.md

 ## Setting up
 Copy the folders in this repository in the correct omni.ja.
 It is that simple.

-**This most likely will become obsolete when NWinXP releases their [Extras](https://github.com/NWinXP/Aerofox/blob/main/extras.md) page.
-I suggest using that when it comes out.**
+~~**This most likely will become obsolete when NWinXP releases their [Extras](https://github.com/NWinXP/Aerofox/blob/main/extras.md) page.
+I suggest using that when it comes out.**~~ This didn't age well....